North Fork of Long Island AVA

-North Fork of Long Island is an American Viticultural Area located in eastern Suffolk County, New York.
-It was established on October 10, 1986 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Richard Olsen-Harbich, Winemaker of The Bridgehampton Winery, and Alan LeBlanc-Kinne, Winemaster of Pindar Vineyards, on behalf of the Long Island Grape Growers Association, proposing the viticultural area encompassing North Fork of Long Island and the townships of Riverhead, Shelter Island, and Southold to be known as "North Fork of Long Island."
+North Fork of Long Island is an American Viticultural Area (AVA) located in eastern Suffolk County, New York.
+It was established as the nation's 89^{th} and the state's fifth appellation on October 10, 1986 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Richard Olsen-Harbich, Winemaker of The Bridgehampton Winery, and Alan LeBlanc-Kinne, Winemaster of Pindar Vineyards, on behalf of the Long Island Grape Growers Association, proposing a viticultural area encompassing the North Fork peninsula on Long Island to be known as "North Fork of Long Island."

-North Fork of Long Island is home to over 40 wineries and 3000 acre of planted vineyards.
+The appellation consists of the townships of Riverhead, Shelter Island, and Southold including all mainland and island areas.
+The total land area within its boundaries covers 158.5 sqmi and resident to over 40 wineries with 27 vineyards cultivating about 3000 acre.
 The local climate is heavily influenced by the presence of Long Island Sound, Peconic Bay, and the Atlantic Ocean.
-The maritime influences of these bodies of water help to moderate temperature fluctuations and extend the growing season up to a month longer than other regions in New York.
+The Maritime climate of these bodies of water help to moderate temperature fluctuations and extends the growing season up to a month longer than other New York wine regions.
 The most planted grape varieties in the region are Merlot, Chardonnay, and Cabernet Franc.
-The hardiness zones are 7a and 7b.

-The largest contiguous planting of Pinot Blanc in the United States is on the North Fork of Long Island AVA at Suhru & Lieb Vineyards on Oregon Road in Cutchogue.
+The largest contiguous planting of Pinot Blanc in the United States is on the North Fork AVA at Suhru & Lieb Vineyards on Oregon Road in Cutchogue.
 The vineyard is 54 acre and includes the Pinot Blanc vineyard purchased by Mark Lieb in 1999.